Text consolidated by Valsts valodas centrs (State

 contract to the enterprise income tax reliefs and immovable

-information indicated in Annex 8 to this Law to the zone
+in Annex 8 to this Law to a zone authority or free port

-shall submit at least the information indicated in Annex 9 to
+shall submit to a zone authority at least the information

 (4) The right to apply the direct tax reliefs to the

-has entered into effect.
-If the capital company wishes to
+effect.
+If the capital company wishes to cumulate the aid laid

-cumulate the aid laid down in this Law in the form of tax reliefs
+down in this Law in the form of tax reliefs with other aid for

-with other aid for making of initial investments, the contract
+making initial investments, the contract for making investments

-for the making of investments which has been concluded with the
+which has been concluded with the zone authority or free port

-zone authority or free port authority shall enter into effect and
+authority shall enter into effect and the capital company shall

-after all the authorities involved have taken the decision to
+involved have taken the decision to provide aid to the investment

-provide aid to the investment project.
-In the cases referred to
+project.
+In the cases referred to in Section 8.1,

-only after receipt of the decision of the European
+shall enter into effect only after receipt of the decision of the

 estimated wage costs.

-[3 July 2014; 14 May 2020; 13 May 2021]
+[3 July 2014; 14 May 2020; 13 May 2021; 29 February

 Section 6.
 Immovable Property Tax